 83% of women found Efemia Bladder Support improved their everyday lives.
 Its soft and flexible design makes it comfortable and easy for users to insert and remove.
 There are 3 sizes available (30mm, 35mm and 40mm), and a starter pack with every size so women can find their best fit.

-Efemia Bladder Support is one of few vaginal inserts that has become available for prescription in England.
+Efemia Bladder Support is one of few vaginal inserts that has become available for prescription in England, for the following reasons

 - Unlike other vaginal inserts, the Efemia device is comfortable to insert, wear and remove as it is made of medical grade silicone.